apitoolkit/apitoolkit-landing/content/blog/anomalies-in-restful-apis/index.md

 ---
-title: "API Management: How to Tackle Anomalies in RESTful APIs (the Right Way)"
+title: "How to Tackle Anomalies in RESTful APIs (the Right Way)"
 date: 2023-06-01T18:01:58+02:00
 author: collins
 description: "The right strategies you can use to tackle API anomalies in RESTful APIs."